 From elegant New York City apartments to spacious country estates to sophisticated ski houses Cullman & Kravis assembles tapestry of coordinated details to create beautiful and balanced spaces.

 A white palette showcases the modern art in this chic living room and evidence the neutral pallets characterized as concept by C&K.

 Inspired by French Deco and the stylish interiors of movies from the 1940s, the apartment was transformed into a luxurious modern area with a connection to the past.

 Blue and green color scheme results in a fresh contemporary rendition of Palm Beach chic.
 A gold leaf bed and gorgeous antique chinoiserie bedside cabinets add a luxurious layer to the room.

-The presence of Elissa Cullman and Tracey Pruzan of Cullman & Kravis in the 2017 AD 100 Best Interior Designers it’s a must, they share the magic of the vital smaller elements and detailed components that contribute to the success of the bigger decorating picture.
+The duo is currently busy working on projects in and around Manhattan, the Hamptons, Connecticut, Massachusetts, New Jersey, Ohio, Florida, Texas, Colorado and Hawaii.
+Certainly, the presence of Elissa Cullman and Tracey Pruzan of Cullman & Kravis in the 2017 AD 100 Best Interior Designers it’s a must, they share the magic of the vital smaller elements and details that contributes to the success of the bigger decorating picture.

 See more 2017 AD 100 Best Interior Designers here: